-Entrance to Baltimore Washington International Airport closed due to law enforcement investigation
+Traffic resumes at Baltimore/Washington International Airport after law enforcement clears vehicle

-BALTIMORE (AP) — Law enforcement has blocked traffic from entering the Baltimore Washington International Airport terminal, citing an investigation Wednesday afternoon.
+BALTIMORE (AP) — Traffic has resumed at the Baltimore/Washington International Thurgood Marshall Airport after a closure Wednesday afternoon while law enforcement investigated a vehicle near the terminal, officials said.

-People already inside the terminal should remain in place for the time being, airport officials said in a post on X, formerly known as Twitter, a little after 3 p.m.
+People already inside the terminal were asked to remain in place for over an hour.

+“The terminal roadway is temporarily shut down,” airport officials had said in a post on X, formerly known as Twitter, a little after 3 p.m.
-“The terminal roadway is temporarily shut down,” the post said.
 “Vehicular traffic approaching the airport is currently being held.”

+In replies to the post, people said police were blocking foot traffic as well.
+They posted photos of gridlocked cars approaching the airport entrance.

 The Maryland Department of Emergency Management said Interstate 195 is closed at the Airport Boulevard exit.